KooroshSadri/KooroshSadri.github.io/_pages/notes.md

 * 🔒 [This](../files/notes/005.pdf) is a model that proves the poorer one is, the more decent he is as well.
 (Of course I am kidding!)
 [Last Update: 2017]

 * 🔒 I am interested in the sphere packing problem.
 In 2017, I published a Persian review [here](http://physics.sharif.edu/~takaneh/wp-content/uploads/2020/03/Takaneh28.pdf).
 [This](..files/notes/004.pdf) is a neater version.
 [Last Update: 2017]

+* 🔒

+* You are given a bunch of noisy data points in the form of many (say 1000) dimensional real vectors.
+But you know that they all lie on a possibly curved low dimensional (say 7) manifold.
+How would you estimate the true intrinsic dimension?
+[This](..files/notes/002.pdf) is one method that I developed in 2017.
+[Last Update: 2017]

+* 🔒